flow-io/flow-divide/README.md

 Transform stream factory to perform scalar division on streamed numeric data values.

 Note: this module is provided for semantic convenience.
-Its functionality is the same as `flow-multiply`, where the `scalar` (divisor) is simply its fractional equivalent; i.e., for scalar multiplication, `scalar = 1/d`, where `d` is the scalar divisor.
+Its functionality is the same as `flow-multiply`, where the `scalar` (divisor) is simply its fractional equivalent; i.e., for scalar multiplication, `scalar = 1/d`, where `d` is the divisor.

 ## Installation